 David Poe was supposed to be a lawyer, his rich family setting up a perfect life.
 This changed when he met Elizabeth the actress.
 He abandoned law for acting and being with her.
 He failed, which led to resentment and drinking and leaving.

-History lost track of David Poe, his character only being questioned once in 1835 when Edgar Allan Poe wrote in a letter, “My father died in the second year of my age”.
+History lost track of David Poe, only noted in 1835 when Edgar Allan Poe wrote in a letter, “My father died in the second year of my age”.
 That’s it.

 Elizabeth Poe, Edgar’s mother and a talented actress, continued on.
 Critics called her an “interesting figure with a sweet melodious voice”.
 She moved to New York and flourished.

 In 1811 she was staying at a boarding house in Richmond, Virginia for a performance.
-That’s where she started coughing up blood.
+She started coughing up blood.

 The public took interest in this beautiful and talented young woman.
-A mother, has talent, people wanted to save her.
+A mother and talented, people wanted to save her.
 Benefits held with much money raised.
-In December, only 2 months later, she was dead.
+In December 1811, just 2 months later, she was dead.